ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.09.04.md

     - New starters should be encouraged as they progress to go for more higher priority tickets depending on ability.
 - TW: Creating a release is painful:
     - We ought to create a 'CI' like process for releases so that when it comes to producing a release, there aren't lots of unexpected problems to solve in a small time constraint.
-- TW: Code reviews at Thursday standups:
+- JH & TW: Code reviews at Thursday standups:
     - Decided that if no one volunteers to do a 'show and tell' then the ticket at the top of review will be picked and the code will be looked at by the team.
 As it is a review, it should be understandable by the whole team anyways.
 Also helps whoever is about to pick up the review.
 - LJ & KB: Repointing Tickets:
     - Decided that with the burndown chart coming back there is no need to repoint tickets either during the sprint or between sprints.
 There was concern about a loss in resolution in how much time a ticket will take after end of a sprint.